 More than $US57b was invested by venture capital in new health-related technologies, just last year.
 Up 79% from 2021 - aimed at just that.
 Helping people stay well, be independent, improve their health care and reduce costs.

-Doctors have the opportunity to be a guide for patients in finding better outcomes through the health, home, and assistive technology available to be inspired, informed, and have choices on their own where you can't otherwise help.
+Doctors, Home Care Providers, and Allied Health specialists have the opportunity to be a guide for people in finding better outcomes through health, home, and assistive technology.
+It's a chance to help them be inspired, informed, and have choices on their own where you can't be with them.

 Give them choices back that there's is more they can do